TheraPrac/theraprac-infra/docs/ZITI_MANUAL_SETUP.md

 # Ziti Manual Setup Documentation

-This document captures all manual CLI work performed to get Ziti working.
-This should eventually be automated in Ansible.
+> **HISTORICAL DOCUMENTATION**: This document captures the manual CLI work that was performed to initially set up Ziti.
+The authoritative source of truth is now the Ansible playbook in `ansible/ziti-nonprod/`.
+Use Ansible for any new deployments or changes.

 ## Backup

-**AMI Snapshot**: `ami-0c37299166e468048`
+**AMI Snapshots**:
-- Created: 2025-12-03
-- Description: Working Ziti controller+router with enrolled joe-dev identity
+- `ami-01a34af75e432b0f0` - Latest (2025-12-03) - Working Ziti with port 8442 exposed
-- Instance: i-023506901dab49d56
+- `ami-0c37299166e468048` - Previous snapshot

 ---